Randyorton1/learngit/readme.txt

-Git is a
+Git is a free
-free
-ggg
-gggg  jjj
+version 3